 Meteorological data are retained onsite; these data are available to the NRC upon request.
-The meteorological data include annual as well as quarterly summaries of hourly measurements of wind speed, wind direction and atmospheric stability in the form of joint frequency distribution tables.
+The meteorological data include annual summaries of hourly measurements of wind speed, wind direction and atmospheric stability in the form of joint frequency distribution tables.

 7.0 PROGRAM DEVIATIONS